Kleis

 Is Kleis production ready?

-Kleis is currently in v1.0.0-beta.
+Kleis is currently in v1.0.0.
 It implements OIDC standards and uses industry-standard libraries like `jose`.
 We recommend it for small-to-medium projects while we stabilize.

 Why not just use NextAuth?